 So, let’s break it down into those important first steps.
 By better understanding each of these steps and, most importantly, how one lends more power to the next in the succession, you will be well-trained this season and stand an excellent chance of making this your best victory garden harvest ever (be it outdoors, in a greenhouse or even under grow lights).

-It’s worth noting that there are selections of commercially propagated plants available at the grocery store, your local garden center or maybe even your local hydroponics shop to start your garden.
+It’s worth keeping in mind that there are selections of commercially propagated plants available at the grocery store, your local garden center or maybe even your local hydroponics shop to start your garden.
 These can be convenient and easy, especially if you aren’t growing for a living.
 Be warned, though; while you can take home some great starts, you can also take home problems (for example, insects and diseases).